scottnba55/api-testing-postman-reqres/README.md

 - Response time checks

 ## How to Run

+1. Download the collection file from this repository
-1. Import collection into Postman
+2. Import it into Postman
-2. Set environment variable:
+3. Set environment variable:
    baseURL = https://reqres.in/api
-3. Run collection via Collection Runner
+4. Run collection using Collection Runner